RasaHQ/rasa/docs/evaluation.rst

 with **data**.

-If you would like to evaluate your pipeline using *cross-validation*, you can run the evaluation script with the mode crossvalidation flag.
+If you would like to evaluate your pipeline using *cross-validation*, you can run the evaluation script with the ``-- mode crossvalidation`` flag.
 This gives you an estimate of how accurately a predictive model will perform in practice.
-Note that you cannot specify a model in this mode, as a new model will be trained on part of the data for every crossvalidation loop.
-An example invocation of your script would be:
+Note that you cannot specify a model in this mode, as a new model will be trained on part of the data for every cross-validation fold.
+An example command is:

 .. code-block:: bash